-Hope, my eight year old, woke me up at 5:11 AM for date with her sister, Mercy, age nine.
+Hope, my eight-year-old, woke me up at 5:11 AM for a date with her sister, Mercy, age nine.

 When it was light enough to see this (it was dark when we arrived), the girls dubbed our adventure, “Big Blue Friday.”

 What is Big Blue Friday?
 As I took this picture at 5:45 AM at the Minnesota History Center in St. Paul, a stranger behind me observed, “What does this tell you about Minnesota?
 How cool is this?
 All these people got up before dawn to bring their kids to do history!”

 Incentives made it fun: knit caps for the first 200 children (they were gone by 6:00 AM) and the prospect of a free MHS Memberships for the first 50 families.
 (Word is that the memberships went to people the staff found waiting outside when they arrived at 5:00 AM!)

 Other inducements: Free breakfast.
 Free parking.
 Shopping bags with coupons (some with cool prizes).
 A 25% off shopping voucher Both gift shops open at 6:00 AM.